-FUEL VENT
+FUEL VENTS

-The fuel vent is located on the side of the hull.
+There are two fuel vent fittings for the gasoline fuel tanks, one on each side of the hull.
 While the tank is being filled, the air displaced by the fuel escapes through the vent.
-After fueling, replace the fill cap, and wash the areas around the fuel fill plate and below the fuel vent.
+After fueling, replace the fill cap(s), and wash the areas around the fuel fill plates and below the fuel vent(s).
 Residual fuel left on the deck and hull sides can be dangerous, and will yellow the fiberglass or damage the striping.